Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Natives.

-And so the safety advisory Group which issues safety certificates, these are quite important because if you don't have the right safety certification, your insurance becomes extremely uh expensive, and that means that the cost of hosting the event becomes quite expensive, and that really affects everybody in the area, because as a result of this, now everybody in Birmingham is going to have to pay higher insurance premiums for things like rioting.
+And that really affects everybody in the area because as a result of this, now everybody in Birmingham is going to have to pay higher insurance premiums for things like rioting.

-Uh and they closed it in the language of safetyism, uh that it was really for the safety of the people of Birmingham that this was decided.
+That it was really for the safety of the people of Birmingham that this was decided.

-Oh no, I know, I know, I know.
+No, no, I know, I know, I know.

-Uh, but I don't think they were the ones who are going to be destroying Birmingham.
+But I don't think they were the ones who are going to be destroying Birmingham.

-So they touch on um the language that is used by the British administrative state and the British left.
+So they touch on the language that is used by the British administrative state and the British left.

-If you watch my Realpolitik from Monday, I explain how the Muslim Brotherhood always uses the terminology of this culture in order to sort of undermine it and attack it from within.
+If you watch my Real Politik from Monday, I explain how the Muslim Brotherhood always uses the terminology of this culture in order to sort of undermine it and attack it from within.

 Please go check it out.

-And why as always, this is the ever pertinent question at the forefront of my mind.
+And why, as always, this is the ever-pertinent question at the forefront of my mind.

 Why does it have to be our problem?